NEW LIEBESLIEDER WALTZES FOR VOCAL QUARTET AND PIANO

 The music is essentially the same as before, with the same text,

-detached.
-The piano melody is doubled an octave above.
+piano melody is doubled an octave above.
+Most importantly,

-importantly, the vocal soprano is allowed to sing the melody in
+the vocal soprano is allowed to sing the melody in the first

-first phrase.
-The tenor takes the soprano’s previous chord
+phrase.
+The tenor takes the soprano’s previous chord notes

 in the first phrase, and is itself allowed to sing the melody in

-harmonies in a warm, rich, expressive texture.
-The piano primo
+warm, rich, expressive texture.
+The piano primo octaves generally move

-The opening phrase is given three times in an ascending sequence
+phrase is given three times in an ascending sequence as the third

-third line is sung.
-The fourth line is compressed over a
+line is sung.
+The fourth line is compressed over a long

 descent, creating an expanded twelve-bar phrase for the entire